SanghmitraSisodiya/PwC-Switzerland-Power-BI-Certification---Task-1/README.md

 -The average speed of answering was 67.52 seconds.

-- The Total call duration was 13 hours 17 minutes and 17 seconds.
+-The Total call duration was 13 hours 17 minutes and 17 seconds.

 -The overall customer satisfaction rating was 3.4.